OpentheGaet/Rest-api-Angular/README.md

 Lastly, the system is protected with cors exchange using the nelmio bundle, so that to restrict the requests only for the application.

+# Contact

+If you have any notice, or you want to share something, do not hesitate to get me in touch :-)